coxfuture/PowerAItoTensorflowXML/README.md

 that everyone uses.
 I did have to modify the indexes from the XML to csv script, so I included that here as well.
 Credit goes to edjeelectronics, and/or readthedocs.io for that script, although I can't be certain of the original authors.

+it SHOULD replace jpeg and JPG with jpg, but that doesn't seem to be working. that's on the todolist.

+## Usage
+just drop it in your images folder and run it.